Find Feathered Friends

 Although harder to spot, the Pileated Woodpecker should also be included on your list of birds to try and spot.
 About the size of a crow, the Pileated Woodpecker inhabits hardwood forests and has a black coat, white wings, and a fiery spot of red on the top of its head.

 Before heading out onto your birding adventure, be sure to stop in at Algonquin Outfitters to pick up any necessary gear.
 Now offering a terrific online storefront and the option for curbside pickup, Algonquin Outfitters is a must-stop this winter for any items you may need to get started with birdwatching.
-As this is an outdoor activity, you’ll want to bundle up with some of their great winter gear and clothing.
-Don’t forget your toque!
+As this is an outdoor activity, you’ll want to bundle up with some of their winter gear and clothing.
+Pro tip: rent or buy a pair of snowshoes to make navigating through snow easier!

 Algonquin Outfitters offers several guidebooks to wildlife observation in the Muskoka area, which will definitely help to identify different bird species.
 And, you won’t want to leave home without a good pair of binoculars to spot those hard-to-see birds, which can also be found at Algonquin Outfitters.
 Call the store’s Huntsville location for assistance in finding these items at (705) 787-0262.